chpatel3/docker-images/OracleWebLogic/samples/12213-domain-home-in-image/README.md

 To build this sample, run:

- 	$ . container-scripts/setEnv.sh ./properties/docker-build/domain.properties
+    $ . container-scripts/setEnv.sh ./properties/docker_build/domain.properties
 	$ docker build $BUILD_ARG  --force-rm=true -t 12213-domain-home-in-image .

-**During Docker Run:** of the admin and managed servers, the user name and password need to be passed in as well as some optional parameters.
-The property file is located in a `docker-images/OracleWebLogic/samples/12213-domain-home-in-image/properties/docker-run` in the HOST.
-In the Docker run command line add the -v option which maps the property file into the image directory /u01/oracle/properties.
+**During Docker Run:** of the Administration and Managed Servers, the user name and password need to be passed in as well as some optional parameters.
+The property file is located in a `docker-images/OracleWebLogic/samples/12213-domain-home-in-image/properties/docker_run` in the HOST.
+On the Docker run command line, add the `-v` option which maps the property file into the image directory `/u01/oracle/properties`.

 To start the containerized Administration Server, run: